tum-pbs/pbdl-book/diffphys.md

 \end{aligned} $$
 %
 where, as above, $d$ denotes the number of components in $\mathbf{u}$.
 As $\mathcal P$ maps one value of
-$\mathbf{u}$ to another, the jacobian is square and symmetric here.
+$\mathbf{u}$ to another, the Jacobian is square and symmetric here.
 Of course this isn't necessarily the case for general model equations, but non-square Jacobian matrices would not cause any problems for differentiable simulations.